What is Neuropsychology?

 Concepts in Neuropsychology: The State of The Science

-Anatomists have known the brain has a major role in behavior, cognition, and emotion for millennia, but it was not until the latter 19th century that scientists began trying to understand exactly how the brain works through empirical or research based methods.
+It was not until the latter 19th century that scientists began trying to understand exactly how the brain works through empirical or research based methods.

-Similarly, many of the functions we assume are controlled by one area of the brain are made possible by many interactions from different areas.
-Overall, localization of function remains valid, but only broadly.
+Similarly, many of the brain functions we assume are controlled by one area of the brain are made possible by many interactions from different areas.
+Overall, localization of brain function remains valid, but only broadly.

 Another crucial concept is neuroplasticity.
 The brain grows in sophistication and complexity throughout life.
 In the process, the brain “learns” what connections and pathways are most useful and most utilized.
 Other pathways are shut down through the process of synaptic pruning.
 Synaptic pruning takes place first from about age two through age five, but there are no hard and fast age-based rules about brain development.